sumbernotas/CharacterCreation/README.md

 # CharacterCreation

-CODE FILE IS FOUND IN CHARACTERCREATOR FOLDER, LAST FILE Source.cpp

-This is a side project that I have started to work on, it is currently incomplete.
-The goal of the finished program is to allow a user to create and store fantasy RPG characters, giving them access to all character stats, weapons, demographics, abilities, etc. this input will be able to be edited and changed to the users preference.
-So far, I have a base model program with no graphics that will allow the user to input character demographics and abilities.
-The character options will be based around DND style character paths and will be fully customizable.
-I still need to add many different options and settings.
-This program is far from complete and still in a base test mode for myself.
+This was a small school project that was done for one of my college courses.
+Our task was to create a simple text-based program that allows a user to create and set specific values to a character's stats.
+The idea behind this was to make a program that kept track of Dungeons & Dragons characters.
+Specifically, this project was to showcase our knowledge of pointers & references in C++.
+The program is still at its base requirements for what was needed in the class, so it is quite small and simple.
+I do plan in the future to expand this program into a full functional web app that keeps tracks of all aspects of DnD characters